johnsosoka/site-johnsosoka-com/README.md

 # jscom-blog

-Welcome to the repository for [John Sosoka's Homepage](https://johnsosoka.com).
+Welcome to the repository for [My Homepage](https://johnsosoka.com).
 A personal blog, written by a software engineer and dog lover currently living in Boise, Idaho.
 Writing about technology, software engineering, and my expanding family.

 ## Repository Structure